Debra Phillips: Untitled 2 "From the street" (1997)

-This image is a part of the series "From the Street" which includes 18 black and white images printed onto metallic silver paper, aluminium (100 × 150 cm).
-The series was created in the earlier days of Phillips's practice when she had an interest in traces of everyday life, surrounding street and graffiti.
-When viewed individually this image becomes an abstract element that alludes to the mutable and ephemeral qualities of codes.
+This image is part of the series "From the Street" which includes 18 black and white images printed onto metallic silver paper, aluminium (100 × 150 cm).
+The series was created in the early days of Phillips's practice when she had an interest in traces of everyday life, surrounding street and graffiti.
+When viewed individually, this image becomes an abstract element that alludes to the mutable and ephemeral qualities of codes.

 Exhibitions

 Total of 54 group or solo exhibitions both national and international.
 Exhibitions include galleries such as: